riolly/user-access-api/README.md

 ```

 ## DB Setup
-In config.ts provide a **database name, username, and password** to connect to your local database and make sure the running.
+In config.ts provide a **database name, username, and password** to connect to your local database and make sure it's running.

 ## Run the service
 1. Compile typescript into javascript